ODsL/ODsL_WIP/README.rst

 ##############################################
 A work-in-progress suggestion for an open data licence suite for the future.

-The ODsL project aims to provide a set of licenses for datasets and for code used to generate datasets that is more adequate than existing licenses to the consequences of current and possible future uses and applications of datasets and the code used to generate datasets.
+The ODsL project aims to provide a set of licenses for datasets and for code used to generate datasets that is more adequate than existing licenses to the consequences of current and possible future uses and applications of datasets and the code used to generate them.

 .. contents::